This Roasted Butternut Squash and Gorgonzola Salad is a delicious, seasonal vegetarian side dish that’s the perfect addition to your holidays meals.

 - Stir well and season with salt and pepper.

-- Transfer squash to baking sheet and bake 30 minutes, flipping every 10 minutes.
+- Transfer squash to baking sheet and bake 30 minutes (or until tender and caramelized), flipping every 10 minutes.
 Remove from oven and allow to cool slightly before assembling salad.

 - Meanwhile, place pecan halves in a small skillet over medium-low heat.
 Cook, stirring frequently, for about 10 minutes or until toasted.
-Remove from pan and allow to cool.
+Remove from pan to cool.

-- When all the ingredients are ready, whisk olive oil, maple syrup, 1 tsp. salt, and pepper (to taste) to the shallots.
+- When all the ingredients are ready, whisk olive oil, maple syrup, 1 tsp. salt, and pepper (to taste) with the shallots.

 - Pour dressing over mesclun and toss to coat.